 Honda dealership personnel are trained professionals.
 They should be able to answer all your questions.
 If you encounter a problem that your dealership does not solve to your satisfaction, please discuss it with the dealership's management.
 The Service Manager or General Manager can help.
 Almost all problems are solved in this way.

-If you are dissatisfied with the decision made by the dealership's management, contact your Honda Customer Relations Zone Office.
-Refer to the U.S. and Canadian Zone Office maps on the following pages.
+If you are dissatisfied with the decision made by the dealership's management, contact your Honda Customer Relations Office.
+U.S. Owners: